 You apparently don't have to worry about making sales, generating traffic or filling out boring surveys.
 This is all about fast money.

-Crazy claims verses stark reality – what a let down!
+Crazy claims versus stark reality – what a letdown!

 Surprise, surprise, the end product in no way matches the hype.

 What you're actually getting is an email with download links to 4 PDF files, each one focusing on a different way to make money online, though in no real detail.